magdesign/PocketVJ/README.md

 Put the index.php into your web directory followed by the sync and extplorer folder.

 This file is only useful if you use the omxplayer-sync https://github.com/turingmachine/omxplayer-sync script.
-Read the installations instructions to get also the custom build of omxplayer.
+Read turingmachines installations instructions and get the custom build of omxplayer.

-#Instruction
+##Instruction
 ========
 Add www-data to your sudoers list with: `visudo` add this line at the end: `www-data ALL=(ALL) NOPASSWD: ALL`